winlinvip/ai-translation/README.md

 to use Fairseq by default.

 ## (Optional) Annex A: About Whisper and Fairseq

+We use the following tools to translate the audio stream:

+* FFmpeg, OBS, or SRS: Ingest and convert audio stream to HLS.
+* Whisper: ASR to convert audio to text.
+* Fairseq or GPT: Translate text to multiple languages.

+OBS, SRS, and GPT are not mandatory; you can simply utilize FFmpeg, Whisper, and Fairseq.

 [Whisper](https://github.com/ossrs/whisper) is an ASR tool derived from the OpenAI Whisper open-source project, with an added tool.py to simplify its usage.